On display with Second Sitters’ exhibition

 Before and after pictures

-Given to me by Sandra Wilson – purchased as an upholstery project but then her son Solomon was born (he of the Disco Chair) and she found she didn’t have the time.
+The chair was given to me by Sandra Wilson.
+She had purchased it as an upholstery project but then her son Solomon was born (he of the Disco Chair) and she found she didn’t have the time.
 Thanks a million, Sand xxx